supercollider/sc3-plugins/readme_devs.txt

 source/GlitchUGens/GlitchUGens.html
 source/GlitchUGens/GlitchUGens.sc

+then edit sc3-plugins/source/CMakeLists.txt and add your folder to PLUGIN_DIRS.

 For the Quark-installable option, I have created a document Generate_Quark.scd in utils/, which also creates a help file, listing all the classes and helpfiles.